hello-pangea/dnd/docs/api/droppable.md

 ### Required props

-> `react-beautiful-dnd` will throw an error if a required prop is not provided
+> `react-forked-dnd` will throw an error if a required prop is not provided

 - `droppableId`: A _required_ `DroppableId(string)`.
 See our [identifiers guide](/docs/guides/identifiers.md) for more information.